tnc-ca-geo/video-importer/README.md

 ### Hook Module

-The video-importer is designed to work with any service that can ingest video for event segmentation and labeling.
+The `import_video.py` program is designed to work with any service that can ingest video for event segmentation and labeling.
-The `--hooks_module` argument allows you to specify a python module with these functions used to interact with the desired services:
+The `--hooks_module` argument is used to specify a python module with the following functions that allow the importer to work with your desired service.

 1. `register_camera` - Informs the service about a new camera that has been found
 2. `post_video_content` - Sends the video data to the segmenter via a POST